Middleware

 let store = StoreWithMiddleware::new(state, reducer, composed);Execution order:

-before(): called in order (first added → last added)after(): called in reverse order (last added → first added)
+before(): called in order (first added → last added).
+Short-circuits if any returnsfalse.after(): called in reverse order (last added → first added).
+All injected actions are collected.

 This ensures proper nesting (like try/finally blocks).